 LLM Student attends G7 Summit as a Policy Analyst with the University's Global Policy Team

-Yuma Osaki, an LLM Law (Doshisha) student, reflects on his experience as a Policy Analyst at the 2017 G7 Leaders’ Summit in Taormina, Italy in May.
+James Snowden, LLM Law (Doshisha) student, looks back on his time spent as a Policy Analyst at the 2018 G7 Summit in Charlevoix, Canada.